 In addition to hearing from Bradley, you will be able to purchase books and get the author’s autograph.
 Refreshments will be served.
 This event is open to the public, and no RSVP is needed.

-This special week of events is made possible through the partnership with MPL and IWU, along with sponsorship from Round Robin Bingo, Central Indiana Ethanol, Marion High School Alumni Association, Atlas Foundry, Comfort Suites, and the United Way of Grant County.
+This special week of events is made possible through the partnership with MPL and IWU, along with sponsorship from Round Robin Bingo, Central Indiana Ethanol, Marion High School Alumni Association, Atlas Foundry, Comfort Suites, and through a grant award from First Books the United Way of Grant County was able to purchase the books for the reading program.

 We hope you will consider reading The War That Saved My Life and add these special events to your calendar!
 This is an amazing opportunity right here in Marion.